 - Compile bibliographies of specialized materials for outside reading assignments.

 - Maintain regularly scheduled office hours to advise and assist students.

 - Write grant proposals to procure external research funding.

 - Serve on academic or administrative committees that deal with institutional policies, departmental matters, and academic issues.

-Below is a list of the skills most Home Economics Professors say are important on the job.
+These are the skills Home Economics Professors say are the most useful in their careers: